Scientific racism, human remains, and the guano trade, 1845

 Wonderful natural phenomenon.
 A specimen of a Negro man, preserved by guano, now exhibiting in the Victoria Saloon Rooms.
 Lowgate, Hull: William Stephenson, Printer, Eastern Counties Herald Office, [1845].
 17 x 10 ⅞ in.
 Old manuscript date top right (4 August 1845); small loss at top left, slight tears and creases.

 So horrific that it might have been pulled from the pages of Colson Whitehead’s novel, The Underground Railroad, this appalling broadside surely represents a low water mark in the history of scientific racism.
-Contemporary newspapers offer the context: while excavating guano – the fecal remains of seabirds – on Possession Island off the coast of present-day Namibia, British mariners under the command of one Captain Douglas of the ship Toronto exhumed the preserved corpse of a young man:
+Contemporary newspapers offer the context: while excavating guano – the fecal remains of seabirds – on Possession Island off the coast of present-day Namibia, British mariners under the command of one Captain Douglas of the ship Toronto exhumed the preserved corpse of a young crewman from an American whaler:

 The mummy is that of a [N]egro, apparently about 25 years of age, length five feet ten inches long. … The subject has received the rites of sepulture, the jaws being bound up, and the great toes tied together; the hands are crossed upon the body, just below the breast; and, what is very extraordinary, the shirt is in perfect preservation without adhering to the mummy. … The coffin was found imbedded in guano, about four feet from the surface, and an inscription, which unfortunately has not come into the possession of the owners, is stated by Captain Douglas to have shown the date of interment to have been nearly 100 years ago.